Matei-Ciobotaru/Temperature-Control-Scripts/README.md

 **fan.service**<br>

- A simple systemd service file to start/stop the fan script using 'systemctl'.
+ A simple systemd service file to start/stop the fan script using `systemd`.
- Note: Use 'systemctl enable fan.service' to start the script at boot.
+ Note: Use `systemctl enable fan.service` to start the script at boot.

 ## Rock64 (Armbian OS) scripts